wp-plugins/bepro-listings/readme.txt

 	7. Gallery - Works with the wordpress gallery shortcode, so its compatible with many gallery plugins
 	8. Listings - Two templates including a ("Featured") banner option, come with the base plugin and they can be extended.
 	10. Ajax - Search and filter on one page.
 Yes, wow is the correct phrase to use!
-	11. Make Money - Require cubepoints for users to create listings.
-Great revenue generator
+	11. User Profile - Use Buddypress or our standalone profile shortcode to allow your users to manage their submissions
+	12. Expiration - Set an expiration length for new listings
-	12. Currency - Setup cost and implement any curreny sign you want.
-Allow users to search by cost
+	12. Currency - Setup cost as searchable data and implement any curreny sign you want
 	13. SEO - Works with seo plugins and is designed with seo friendly standards.
 Also each listing generates its own page.
 	14. Multisite - Expand the use of this plugin throughout your network.
 	15. Responsive - Our listings and detail pages are all responsive.
 Perfect for integrating into your mobile compatible theme.